 3. Try Geofencing Technology

-Geofencing provides you with some interesting marketing opportunities.
+Geofencing provides you with some interesting mobile marketing opportunities.
 You can catch the attention of consumers who might be passing by and not yet know about your business.
 If you establish the geofence around your competitor’s business, you have the potential to interrupt a consumer on their way to do business there and tempt them with a promotional offer or a compelling sales pitch.

 4. Use Organic & Paid Social